francesmx/fe-interview/README.md

 ### Accessibility Checklist

 App is scoring 100% for accessibility for automated checks with AXE and Lighthouse.
+There are some decisions I made around providing additional markup for accessibility that I'm not sure about, e.g. more descriptive aria-label text for add/remove bill, as well as the off-screen h1 tag for Bills or Potential Bills.
+They felt helpful to me but I would seek advice on this irl.

 - [x] Design – Use accessible colours (contrast & colour blindness), font size, layout, motion & interactions